 Here we go …

-As soon as I arrived in Paris a few years ago, I very quickly found myself enraptured not only by the beauty of the city, but by the depth of history that is always present, sometimes obscured by modernity, but always just beneath the surface.
-Michel has pointed out on a few occasions that when we come across an old building or monument, he is struck by its form, its colors, and its beauty, but I am struck by a sense of wonder at what happened there, to whom, and why.
+As soon as I arrived in Paris a few years ago, I quickly found myself enraptured not only by the beauty of the city, but by the depth of history that is always present, sometimes obscured by modernity, but always just beneath the surface.
+My husband has pointed out on several occasions that when we come across an old building or monument, he is struck by its form, its colors, and its beauty, but I am struck by a sense of wonder at what happened there, to whom, and why.
 I knew that I had some French ancestors in my family tree (although they were very, very deep in the roots), so it’s no surprise that I soon started to wonder about my genealogical connection to France, however attenuated it might be.

-But then … the lightbulb went off:
+But then … another lightbulb went off:

 There are DuBoses in my family!
 Now, THAT’s a good French name!*

-Now, a little backstory:
+Now, a little background:

 “We are everywhere forced to the wall.
 Our condition is one of calamity; it is no longer endurable.
 Our houses of worship have been taken away.
 We are forbidden to practice our trades.
 We are not allowed to make a living.
 When they see the dike broken, they will expect the waters to burst through in a great flood.
 And in confusion and fear, each man will seek safety in flight.
 The Kingdom of France will witness the departure of more than a million people, to the great harm of business, manufacturing, farming, the trades and the arts, and to the whole prosperity of the Realm.”